omichde/BOMInputHelper/README.md

 # Compatibility

+DarkMode support for iOS 13.
 Tested and developed under iOS8, it should work under iOS7 as well.

-# Version

 # Contact